-Co omes , the Taxpayer NAME OF APPLICANT and d/or owner of record of Address Co ounty, Kentucky, PARCEL ID , and after being duly sworn states as follows: 1. as been the owner of the above property and that he/she has maintained that proper ence during tax year 2.
-The taxpayer further sta that he/she has no other permanent residences.
-3. The taxpayer further states that during the above tax year that he/she has maintained the same classification o total disability that he/she had on December 31, of the preceding tax year with NAME OF THE PROGRAM R RETIREMENT SYSTEM 4.
-The taxpayer has receive payments throughout the tax year pursuant to the totally disabled classification.
-W] HEREFORE, the taxpayer etitions the County Property Valuation Ad lministrator to continue hi er homestead disability benefits pursuant to KRS 132.810(1) (c) ) for the above described re dential property.
-TAXPAYER SIGNATURE Th ne forgoing affidavit was s scribed and sworn to before me on this day of, By S TARY PUBLIC TE AT LARGE COMMISSION EXPIRES
+Cor nesNAME OF APPLICANT , the Taxpayer and /or owner of record of,,, ADDRESS , Cοι unty, Kentucky,, and after being PARCEL ID g duly sworn states as f follows: 1.
+That the taxpayer is and has been the owner of the above prope as his/her permanent residence during tax year erty and that he/she has maintained that property 2.
+The taxpayer further states that he/she has no other permanent residences.
+3. The taxpayer further states that during the above tax year that h total disability that he/she had on December 31, of the preceding NAME OF THE PROGRAM OR RETIREMENT SYSTEM 4.
+The taxpayer has received payments throughout the tax year pu rsuant to the totally disabled classification.
+IEREFORE, the taxpayer petitions the Communication continue his/her homestead disability benefits pure

+(c) for the above described residential property.

+TAXPAYER SIGNATURE

+The forgoing affidavit was subscribed and sworn to before me on this \\\\\ day of \\\\\, \\\\.
+By